EQUITY, DIVERSITY, INCLUSION, AND ACCESSIBILITY

 EDIA Highlights

-With our support the Trico Changemaker Studio at Mount Royal University has become the Calgary hub for art for social change.
+With our support, the Trico Changemaker Studio at Mount Royal University has become the Calgary hub for art for social change.
 They act as a catalyst to nurture a network of community-based art practitioners and art for social change agents in our city.

-Participating artists in the 2022-2024 cohort include:
+Participating artists in the 2022-2024 cohort included:

 Ado Nkemka